milaboratory/docs/docs/mixcr/guides/takara-hsa-bcr.md

     fastq/FebControl1_R2.fastq.gz \
     FebControl1.vdjca
 ```

-Option `--report` is specified here explicitly.
+- `--report` option is specified here explicitly,
-- `-p kAligner2` specifies an BCR aligner.
+- `-p kAligner2` specifies an BCR aligner,
-- `-OvParameters.parameters.floatingLeftBound=false -OjParameters.parameters.floatingRightBound=false -OcParameters.parameters.floatingRightBound=false` are all set to `false` which results in a global aligning algorithm on all segment bounds.
+- `-OvParameters.parameters.floatingLeftBound=false`, `-OjParameters.parameters.floatingRightBound=false`, `-OcParameters.parameters.floatingRightBound=false` are all set to `false` which results in a global aligning algorithm on all segment bounds.

 #### `correctAndSortTags`